Mixing homeopathy and medication

 Homeopathy versus medication

 If I really had the strength of my convictions, should I have refused the medications?
 I was unwilling to challenge the doctor who was taking responsibility for the success of his surgery.
 I reasoned that a month of steroids and antibiotics directly on the eyes would probably do little damage.
-Often, with patients also, we need balance the effects of medication and clinically proven homeopathy.
+Often, with patients also, we need to balance the effects of medication and clinically proven homeopathy.